parisk85/JARE/README.md

 #### What is JARE?

 JARE is just another rules engine!
 It is minimalistic library to provide a rules engine (JAREngine) to software clients.
-Cliens are able to run individual rules or multiple rules using JAREngine.
+Clients are able to run individual rules or multiple rules using JAREngine.

 #### Examples